 In addition to the EPS and free cash flow measures described above, the short-term incentive awards for Mr. Amato, Mr. Muse and Mr. Tolley include three additional performance measures at the business unit level: operating profit, free cash flow and strategic objectives specific to each of their business units.
 The Compensation Committee focused a significant portion of the group vice presidents' short-term incentive award on operating profit and free cash flow results to promote decision making that would best increase the value of the business unit with which the president has direct oversight and control.
 The operating profit and free cash flow targets were the only targets material to the consideration of the group vice presidents' annual short-term incentive award.
-The strategic objectives for Mr. Amato, Mr. Muse and Mr. Tolley were selected by the Compensation Committee after consulting with management and identifying certain objectives that were central to the strategic objectives determined the level of achievement of certain strategic objectives by formula and others using its qualitative judgment.
+The strategic objectives for Mr. Amato, Mr. Muse and Mr. Tolley were selected by the Compensation Committee after consulting with management and identifying certain objectives that were central to the strategic plan of each of their business units.
+No single strategic objective was a material consideration in the Committee's determination of an annual short-term incentive award.
+The Compensation Committee determined the level of achievement of certain strategic objectives by formula and others using its qualitative judgment.
 Examples of strategic objectives for the named executive officers include measured improvements in their safety performance, and leveraging the Company's enterprise business system through advancements in standardized reporting and available functionality.

-The tables below reflect the applicable short-term incentive award measures, weighting and thresholds for Corporate Officers (Mr. Powers and Mr. Nord) and Group Vice Presidents (Mr. Amato, Mr. Muse and Mr. Tolley):
+The tables below reflect the applicable short-term incentive award measures, weighting and thresholds for Corporate Officers (Mr. Powers, Mr. Nord and Mr. Sperry) and Group Vice Presidents (Mr. Amato, Mr. Muse and Mr. Tolley):

+Corporate Officers Measures Threshold EPS Minimum: Target: Maximum: \$3.90 =50% \$4.87 =100% ≥ \$5.84 =200% 80% Free cash flow Minimum: Target: Maximum: \$234M =50% \$292M =100% \$350M =200% 20%

-Corporate Officers Group Vice Presidents Measures Thr eshold Weight Measures Thi reshold Weight EPS Minimum: Target: Maximum: \$3.30 = 50% \$4.12 = 100% ≥ \$4.94 = 200% 80% Operating profit and Free cash flow (Business unit level) Minimum: Target: Maximum: < 80% = 0% 100% = 100% ≥ 120% = 200% 70% Free cash flow Minimum: Target: \$199M = 50% \$249M = 100% 20% EPS and Free cash flow (Company level) See ta able at left 15% Maximum: \$299M = 200% 00% Strategic objectives Comp.
-Com mittee Discretion 15%
+Group Vice Presidents Measures Th nreshold Weight Operating profit and Free cash flow (Business unit level) Minimum: Target: Maximum: < 80% =0% 100% =100% ≥ 120% =200% 70% EPS and Free cash flow (Company level) See table at left 15% Strategic objectives Comp.
+Con nmittee Discretion 15%